richarduggelberg/katacoda-git-tutorial/git-tutorial/step8.md

 ```

+This changes the fibonacci from the, clearly inferior, recursive calculation to, instead, use dynamic programming.
+It's what the pros do.
+Recommended by 9 out of 10 dentists.

 To check the status of our work so far, run the `git status`{{execute}} command.

 Now you can stage the file by running the add command: `git add fibonacci.js`{{execute}}

 Okay, so now we are at the last step, actually committing.
-To commit run `git commit -m "feature: Add iterative fibonacci calculation"`{{execute}}
+To commit run `git commit -m "feature: use dynamic programming for fibonacci calculation"`{{execute}}

 #### Examples
 Adds all changes files: